Katie Telford

-Katie Telford (born 1978) is a Canadian government official and political strategist who served as the 15th Chief of Staff to the Prime Minister from 2015 to 2025, under Prime Minister Justin Trudeau.
-She served as Trudeau's chief campaign advisor during his successful campaign in the 2015 election.
-Following the resignation of Gerald Butts, Telford has been acknowledged as holding the highest-ranking position within Trudeau's Prime Minister's Office and has held critical leadership roles in the 2019 and 2021 Liberal election campaigns.
-She is the longest-tenured chief of staff to a prime minister in Canadian history, serving the entirety of Trudeau's 10-year term.
+Katie Telford (born 1978) is a former Canadian government official and political strategist who served as the 15th Chief of Staff to the Prime Minister from 2015 to 2025 under Prime Minister Justin Trudeau.
+She served as Trudeau's chief campaign advisor during his successful campaign in the 2015 federal election.
+Following the resignation of Gerald Butts, Telford was widely regarded as the most senior official in Trudeau’s Prime Minister’s Office and has held critical leadership roles in the 2019 and 2021 Liberal election campaigns.
+She is the longest-serving chief of staff to a Canadian prime minister, serving the entirety of Trudeau's 9-year term.

 Early life and education

 Telford was raised in Toronto.
 Her parents were public servants; her father was Australian and her mother was from Hamilton, Ontario.

 When Telford was 12, she worked as a page for several weeks in the Ontario legislature.
 She studied political science at the University of Ottawa, where she joined the debate club and ultimately became the club's president.
 The team was a two-time national semi-finalist and finished high at the world championship event in Glasgow, Scotland.